 - Keep friends and family close.
 Keeping your close relationships strong will help you deal with your diagnosis and care implications.
 Friends and family can provide the practical support you'll need, such as helping take care of your home if you're in the hospital.
 And they can serve as emotional support when you feel overwhelmed by cancer.

 Find someone to talk with.
 Find a good listener who is willing to listen to you talk about your hopes and fears.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.

 Ask your doctor about support groups in your area.
 Or check your phone book, library or a cancer organization, such as the National Cancer Institute or the American Cancer Society.

 If your family doctor suspects you have undifferentiated pleomorphic sarcoma, you'll likely be referred to a cancer doctor (oncologist) who specializes in sarcomas.
 Undifferentiated pleomorphic sarcoma is rare and often requires complex care.
 It's best treated by someone who has significant experience with it, which often means an academic or multispecialized cancer center.

-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive well-prepared.
+Because appointments can be brief, and there's often a lot of information to discuss, it's a good idea to arrive well prepared.
 Here's some information to help you get ready.

 What you can do